Johnlon/spam-1/README.md

 A bit of fun!

 I started working life in 1986 as a hardware engineer but quickly switched to software.
-As a teenager I'dbeen fascinated with discrete electronics and then later on with integrated circuits and build many little home projects; nothing too exciting as we didn't have the resources (ie ££) back then.
+As a teenager I'd been fascinated with discrete electronics and then later on with integrated circuits and build many little home projects; nothing too exciting as we didn't have the resources (ie ££) back then.

 Recently, like many other folk, I came across [Ben Eater's series of YT videos](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) and also those of quite a few others that inspired me to have a go at building my own CPU.
 Back in 1980 even the relatively few parts needed would probably have been beyond my means, but not anymore !!

 However, back in the 1980's I would have been building more or less blind.
 I still don't have an oscilloscope but what I do have is a simulator.
 Having spent the last few weeks getting to know [Logisim Evolution](https://github.com/reds-heig/logisim-evolution)  and having hours trying to figure out the fine details of my simulated processor it's clear that if I had attempted to build a CPU back in 1980 then I'd have fallen flat on my face.
 It's been a great learning experience, if frustrating at times.